albertotb/get-gfs/README.md

+## Note

+There is now a probably easier way to download this kind of data using `xarray`.
+There are examples downloading a ploting variables in the folder `notebook`.
+It wouldn't be hard to create an script similar to `get_gfs.py` with this code instead, or to adapt the existing one.
+The old scripts using `pydap` SHOULD still work.

 ## Installation

 These scripts were tested with Python 3.7+, but they should work with any Python 3 version.
 First install [Anaconda](https://www.anaconda.com/distribution/#download-section) and then